moltools/RetroMol-GUI/README.md

 You can develop with hot-reloading for both backend and frontend, while still using the database from Docker.

-### Start only the database (in Docker)
+### Start only the database and Redis (in Docker)

-Expose Postgres to your host for local development:
+Expose Postgres and Redis to your host for local development:

 ```bash
 docker compose -f docker-compose.yml -f docker-compose.dev.yml up -d db redis